Get

 cute Scottish fold kittens chinchilla one month old_Mikhail Kniazev_shutterstock

-If you plan to purchase your Scottish Fold from a breeder, do thorough research to ensure that you work with an ethical, experienced, and reputable breeder.
+If you plan to purchase your Scottish Fold from a breeder, consult with a vet first and do thorough research to understand the welfare implications and ultimately ensure that you work with an ethical, experienced, and reputable breeder who performs the recommended health testing and works closely with their vet.
+Still, be mindful that every Scottish Fold will have a varying degree of osteochondrodysplasia, and the only way to improve the breed welfare is to opt against purchasing such cats, which discourages further breeding.
 Before bringing your kitten home, make sure you can provide the essentials.
 This includes food, feeding and drinking dishes, litter, litter box, veterinary care, toys, and more.

 divider 1 paws